 The Division of Critical Care Medicine at Children's Hospital Los Angeles was formed in 1980, and the Fellowship Program was initiated in 1997.
 Children's Hospital has a 24-bed Pediatric Intensive Care Unit (PICU) and a 24-bed Cardiothoracic Intensive Care Unit (CTICU) that jointly admit over 2,000 children annually.

-The Fellowship Program currently includes thirteen clinical fellows and is a three-year training program based on and adhering to the general requirements of the Subspecialty Committee of Pediatric Critical Care Medicine of the Board of Pediatrics.
-The pediatric critical care medicine fellowship is accredited by the Residency Review Committee for Pediatrics and the ACGME.
+The Critical Care Medicine Fellowship at Children's Hospital Los Angeles is a three-year training program based on and adhering to the general requirements of the Subspecialty Committee of Pediatric Critical Care Medicine of the Board of Pediatrics.
+The program currently includes thirteen clinical fellows, and is accredited by the Residency Review Committee for Pediatrics and the ACGME.

 - Learn More About the Training Program